puneet988/python-tutorials/README.md

 * Tutorial_02 - Control statements

     Covers iterating over data structures and different control statements like if else, for, while.
-Also covered are break and continue statements.
+Also covered are break and continue statements and examples.